 This small town is located near the eastern end of the peninsula.
 It’s not all that close to any of the sights on this list, but it still makes a good place to stay.
 Since it is on the eastern end of the peninsula, it is less of a drive to get to Reykjavik, the Golden Circle, or the Ring Road.
 Plus, we have one highly rated hotel to recommend.

-Hotel Rjúkandi.
+Hotel Snaefellsnes.
 Rooms can accommodate up to three people and have a private bathroom.
 At the onsite restaurant, dine on traditional Icelandic dishes made from organic ingredients.

 Are you planning a visit to the Snaefellsnes Peninsula?
-If you have any questions or if you want to share your experience, comment below!
+If you have any questions about the best things to do on the Snaefellsnes Peninsula or if you want to share your experience, comment below!

 Note: This post contains affiliate links.
 When you make a purchase using one of these affiliate links, we get paid a small commission at no extra cost to you.